tj-actions/changed-files/README.md

 - List all files that have changed
   - Between the current pull request branch and the default branch
   - Between the last commit and the current pushed change.
-- List only a subset of files that can be used to detect changes.
+- Restrict change detection to a subset of files.
   - Report on files that have all changed.
   - Report on files that have at least one file change.
   - Regex pattern matching on a subset of files.